shNext/Reading-Books/README.md

 ## Next Topics

-Reading these topic books in intro/guide level books.
+Reading these topic in intro/guide level books. <br/>
+Some issues occured yesterday and I think it is related with this topics if it is perfect and flawless. <br/>
+I wouldn't deep dive into the concept/principle.

 <p>
 nano/micro bot <br/>